 This interview with former co-editor Nick Meglin focused on how the famed humor magazine would be changing with the times.
 Several years later, they went beyond what we discussed here: first, a switch to better paper stock and color ink (not a tragedy in itself, but there was something about that pulp paper and the black & white graphics that gave MAD an underground feel); second, and more devastating, the inclusion of paid advertising.
 Original publisher/godfather William M. Gaines was proud of the fact that his satiric rag was beholden to no one, and even after being absorbed by the Time-Warner empire through a chain of acquisitions, he zealously defended MAD’s ad-free format.
 Truly, that was a radical move in publishing, but it was worth the freedom to mock anything.
-The magazine that so fervently skewered modern marketing for 50 years now must print the same hype-ridden ads as every other rag.
-Pity.
-But at least we still have its satiric voice whispering in the ears of impressionable 12-year-olds, questioning the establishment (if no longer on a monthly basis).
+The magazine that so fervently skewered modern marketing for 50 years began printing the same hype-ridden ads as every other publication.
+Today, the ads appear to be gone, though MAD is no longer published on a monthly basis.
+But at least we still have its satiric voice whispering in the ears of impressionable 12-year-olds, questioning the establishment.

 First published Oct.
 10, 1996